 - There is a built-in timer in the monitor

 - No built-in programs in the display monitor

 - Users have stated that the footrests may rattle or creak during use

-- Though the machine has been built to last, the handles feel a bit flimsy during use
+- It’s been built to last, the handles feel a bit flimsy during use

-- Though this machine can capture your heart rate, the chest straps necessary to measure your stats don’t come included
+- While it can capture your heart rate, the chest straps necessary to measure your stats don’t come included

-The longevity of your machine should be a significant factor in your decision if a spouse or other family member will also be using it.
-If this is the case, a machine like the JTX Freedom Rowing Machine would be perfect for a couple or family looking to get fit.
+The longevity of your rowing machine should be a significant factor in your decision if a spouse or other family member will also be using it.
+If this is the case, something like the JTX Freedom Rowing Machine would be perfect for a couple or family looking to get fit.
 It’s sturdy and can also withstand a decent amount of weight.

-However, if you’re drawn to the idea rowing in a peaceful environment, the WaterRower Original Series Rowing Machine is the next best thing to rowing outdoors.
+However, if you’re drawn to the idea rowing in a peaceful environment, the WaterRower Original Series is the next best thing to rowing outdoors.

-For those of you on a budget, the JLL® R200 Luxury Home Rowing Machine will leave you and your wallet satisfied.
+For those of you on a budget, the JLL R200 will leave you and your wallet satisfied.
 It’s basic in terms of features, but will still give you results for a fraction of the cost.